Doug Baldwin: College

-Personal life
+Business career

-Baldwin has a video series on YouTube called "Fresh Files".
-In the series, he answers questions from fans and talks about recent events in his life.
-He also talks to other NFL players, most of whom are fellow Seahawks (such as Russell Wilson and Sidney Rice) or Stanford alumni (such as Andrew Luck, Richard Sherman, and Coby Fleener).
+Baldwin runs his own investment firm and serves as an advisor to numerous organizations in the Greater Seattle area.

-On November 17, 2013, Baldwin carried the flag of the Philippines onto CenturyLink Field to honor Typhoon Haiyan victims.
-His grandmother is Filipina and is from Tacloban City.
+Baldwin has been the chief executive officer (CEO) and managing director of Vault89 since April 2019.
+Vault89 is a venture capital firm headquartered in Renton, Washington.

-Baldwin is a Christian, and frequently posts about his faith and various Bible verses on his Twitter account.
-Baldwin is running his own investment firm and serves as an advisor for many organizations in the greater Seattle area.
+Baldwin served as the CEO of Ventrk from September 2021 to October 2023.
+The company focuses on creating software designed to empower better decision-making and improve outcomes for stronger, healthier lifestyles.

 Philanthropy and community service

 In 2016, Baldwin testified to Washington State's Joint Legislative Task Force on Use of Deadly Force in Community Policing in support of changing the law to hold more police officers accountable for their uses of force.

-On April 30, 2018, Baldwin received the Martin Luther King Jr. Medal of Distinguished Service, an award that recognizes individuals who have gone above and beyond in their efforts to make a difference in communities across King County, Washington.
+Baldwin received the Martin Luther King Jr. Medal of Distinguished Service on April 30, 2018, an award that recognizes individuals who have gone above and beyond in their efforts to make a difference in communities across King County, Washington.
 The community service honor is an annual award distributed by the King County Council.